dol-leodagan/DaocClientLib/README.md

 # DaocClientLib
-C# .NET Library for handling Dark Age of Camelot Client ressources
+C# .NET Library for handling Dark Age of Camelot Client resources

-This DLL is meant to be linked in any project that needs to acces Dark Age of Camelot Client ressources for parsing various content.
+This DLL is meant to be linked in any project that needs to access Dark Age of Camelot Client resources for parsing various content.

 ## Binaries